dingyuqi/keep-it-simple-site/docs/en/notes/resource/textual-material.md

 ---
 I maintain a repository on GitHub for all the books and papers I used.

-::: tip After trying many text editors or resource management software, I found that VSCode :[devicon:vscode]: add GitHub :[devicon:github]: are the final solutions.
+::: tip After trying many text editors or resource management software, I found that VSCode ::devicon:vscode]: add GitHub ::devicon:github:: are the final solutions.
 :::

 <RepoCard repo="dingyuqi/textual-material" />